-edits_start transaction ID-end transaction ID

-Finalized and unmodifiable edit log segments.
-Each of these files contains all of the edit log transactions in the range defined by the file name.
-In an High Availability deployment, the standby can only read up through the finalized log segments.
-The standby NameNode is not up-to-date with the current edit log in progress.
-When an HA failover happens, the failover finalizes the current log segment so that it is completely caught up before switching to active.

-fsimage_end transaction ID Contains the complete metadata image up through .

-Each fsimage file also has a corresponding .md5 file containing a MD5 checksum, which HDFS uses to guard against disk corruption.

-seen_txid Contains the last transaction ID of the last checkpoint

-(merge of edits into an fsimage) or edit log roll (finalization of current edits_inprogress and creation of a new one).
+(namespaceID) and manages a unique set of blocks (blockpoolID).
+The clusterID ties the whole cluster together as a single logical unit.
+This structure is the same across all nodes in the cluster. storageType Always NAME_NODE for the NameNode, and never JOURNAL_NODE. cTime Creation time of file system state.
+This field is updated during HDFS upgrades. edits_start transaction ID-end transaction ID Finalized and unmodifiable edit lo these files contains all of the edit lo range defined by the file name.
+In deployment, the standby can only the finalized log segments.
+The sta not up-to-date with the current ed When an HA failover happens, the current log segment so that it is co before switching to active. log transactions in the an High Availability read up through andby NameNode is dit log in progress. e failover finalizes the fsimage_end transaction ID Contains the complete metadata Each fsimage file also has a corre containing a MD5 checksum, whic against disk corruption. esponding .md5 file seen_txid Contains the last transaction ID of the last checkpoint (merge of edits into an fsimage) or edit log roll (finalization of current edits_inprogress and creation of a new one).
 This is not the last transaction ID accepted by the NameNode.
 The file is not updated on every transaction, only on a checkpoint or an edit log roll.
 The purpose of this file is to try to identify if edits are missing during startup.
 It is possible to configure the NameNode to use separate directories for fsimage and edits files.
 If the edits directory accidentally gets deleted, then all transactions since the last checkpoint would go away, and the NameNode starts up using just fsimage at an old state.
 To guard against this, NameNode startup also checks seen_txid to verify that it can load transactions at least up through that number.
-It aborts startup if it cannot verify the load transactions.

-in_use.lock Lock file held by the NameNode process, used to

-prevent multiple NameNode processes from starting up

-and concurrently modifying the directory.
+It aborts startup if it cannot verify the load transactions. in_use.lock Lock file held by the NameNode process, used to prevent multiple NameNode processes from starting up and concurrently modifying the directory.

-13.1.1.2.
+14.1.1.2.
 Journalnodes

 In an HA deployment, edits are logged to a separate set of daemons called JournalNodes.
 A JournalNode's metadata directory is configured by setting dfs.journalnode.edits.dir.
-The JournalNode contains a VERSION file, multiple edits files and an edits_inprogress, just like the NameNode.
+The JournalNode contains a VERSION file, multiple edits_______files and an edits_inprogress, just like the NameNode.
 The JournalNode does not have fsimage files or seen_txid.
 In addition, it contains several other files relevant to the HA implementation.
 These files help prevent a split-brain scenario, in which multiple NameNodes could think they are active and all try to write edits.

-committed-txid Tracks last transaction ID committed by a NameNode.

-last-promised-epoch Contains the "epoch," which is a monotonically increasing number.
-When a new NameNode, starts as active, it increments the epoch and presents it in calls to the that it is active and requests from another NameNode, presenting a lower epoch, must be ignored.
+committed-txid Tracks last transaction ID committed by a NameNode. last-promised-epoch Contains the "epoch," which is a monotonically increasing number.
+When a new NameNode, starts as active, it increments the epoch and presents it in calls to the JournalNode.
+This scheme is the NameNode's way of claiming that it is active and requests from another NameNode, presenting a lower epoch, must be ignored. last-writer-epoch Contains the epoch number associated with the writer who last actually wrote a transaction. paxos Specifies the directory that temporary files used in the implementation of the Paxos distributed consensus protocol.
+This directory often appears as empty.